ietf/wiki.ietf.org/group/iab/ARPA_DNS_Zone.md

 ## Background

-The IAB is responsible for the contents of the .arpa DNS TLD [see RFC3172](https://datatracker.ietf.org/doc/html/rfc3172).
+The IAB is responsible for the contents of the .arpa DNS TLD zone [see RFC3172](https://datatracker.ietf.org/doc/html/rfc3172).

 RFC 3172 states that the IAB determines which protocol elements are “loaded into” the `.arpa` domain and the hierarchical structure of such protocol elements.
 Operational management of subdomains may subsequently be delegated.